 Since the completion of his training, he has drifted from place to place, winning prizes and exhibiting his paintings.
 Notable awards include the James Amster Memorial Award from the National Arts Club, first prize from North Carolina State University’s National Arts Competition, a three year residency granted by the Art Center of South Florida, a residency at the Armory Art Center and the Richard E. Grant distinguished award of excellence.
 He is the co-founder of the Governors Island Art Fair.

-Currently in New York, Ernie has lived and worked throughout the U.S., Europe, and Mexico.
+Currently dividing his time between New York and Tennessee, Ernie has lived and worked throughout the U.S., Europe, and Mexico.
 His newest daughter, a bilingual Swiss-American prodigy has accelerated the wear and tear on his figure as well as preventing many good night's rest.
 Between the painting and the family obligations Ernie also ravages his health by working as a Scenic Artist for luminaries such as Scorsese, Soderbergh, Aronofsky and Julie Taymor.
 Ernie devotes much of his remaining time to alternate side of the street parking.